Woman wakes to find three-foot snake attempting to slither into home

-The exotic reptile tried to slither into a house in Hereford Walk, Basildon, Essex, while the woman was asleep.
+The reptile, according to the RSCPA officer tasked with its removal, was a corn snake – a breed often harmless to humans and often bred for captivity in the UK since they do not have functional venom.

+The woman was asleep at her home in Basildon, Essex, when she stirred to find the snake inching down the window frame.

-The startled woman ran out of the bedroom and shut the door before calling the RSPCA.
+Startled, the women left the bedroom, shut the door and phoned the RSPCA.

-Enola Evans, a rookie RSPCA officer who had only started rescuing animals a month earlier, was tasked with removing the creature.
+RSPCA officer Enola Evan, who had only been in the role for a month, was dispatched to the address to remove the scaly trespasser.

 “It’s not every day you get woken up by a snake trying to get into your bedroom through a window - the woman was terribly shocked,” she said.

-“But after thoroughly checking bed linen, and other possible hiding places in the bedroom, the snake was still nowhere to be found.
+After a thorough shake of the bed linen and a rummage through every possible hiding place in the room, Ms Evan said the snake was still nowhere to be found.

 “As the window had been open for so long, it was getting quite chilly in there, so I decided to shut it.
-That’s when I spotted something moving.
+That’s when I spotted something moving,” she said.

 “It was the snake, coiled around the window’s rim.
 He had been very well-hidden, so I was really pleased to find him.”

-It was found to be a corn snake, a non-venomous breed which is sometimes kept as a pet.

-The snake, which was captured on October 8, was moved into a carrier and taken to an expert boarding facility to be cared for until he could be reunited with his owner or put up for adoption.
+The corn snake, which was captured on 8 October, was moved into a carrier and taken to an expert boarding facility to be cared for until he could be reunited with his owner or put up for adoption.

 Last year, the RSPCA received 1,219 reports about pet snakes in need of help, including many stray snakes.